Friday, July 13, 2012

 Epoxy Pressure Injection..."

-Post quakes, I'd seen many tilt slab bldgs with quake cracked walls, epoxy glued.
-Soon EQC would be castigated for shoddy repairs, like faulty jack & pack of pile foundations.
-Given quake damages & shoddy EQC repairs, I wouldn't buy any pre-quake house in Christchurch.
+Post-quakes, I'd seen many tilt-slab buildings with cracked-walls all epoxy-glued.
+Soon EQC would be castigated for shoddy repairs, like faulty jack-&-pack of pile foundations.
+Given damages & shoddy EQC repairs, I wouldn't buy any pre-quake house in Christchurch!

 As for the tsunami warning siren, at 85db it wasn't loud enough.
-Parked at Beachville Reserve by Avon / Heathcote Estuary, Leah heard the siren faintly in our car.
-As I wore a hearing aid, I had to get out of the car & hardly heard the siren.
-Council needed to increase siren volume, or $550 000 would be wasted.
+Parked at Beachville Reserve by Avon / Heathcote Estuary, Leah heard the siren faintly inside our car.
+As I wore a hearing aid, I had to exit our car, but hardly heard the siren.
+Council needed to increase the siren volume or $550 000 would be wasted!

-Luke didn't even hear the siren in a South New Brighton house, near South New Brighton School.
-Why did Council spend half a million+ dollars on a siren system for Pacific regional quakes & ignore Pegasus Bay quakes?
-No tsunami danger from Pegasus Bay Fault huh?
+Luke didn't even hear the siren in a South New Brighton house near South New Brighton School.
+Why did Council spend half a million+ dollars on a siren system for Pacific regional quakes & ignore our Pegasus Bay quakes?

 Coda: